Dr. Kellie Dubel Brown

 Office Location: Seeger Chapel, Rm 108

 Dr. Kellie Dubel Brown has been a member of the Milligan College music faculty since 1998 and serves as chair of the music department, director of the strings program, and conductor of the Milligan College Orchestra.
-Dr. Brown is a frequent clinician and performer throughout the country and serves as the assistant conductor of the Johnson City Symphony Orchestra and assistant concertmaster for the Symphony of the Mountains.
+Dr. Brown is a frequent clinician and performer throughout the country and serves as the assistant conductor of the Johnson City Symphony Orchestra.

 As a soloist Dr. Brown has performed several world premieres including An Encounter for Violin and Piano by Jane Perry.
 She has also conducted numerous world premieres including Three Genres by John Grubb and Genesis by internationally renowned composer Kenton Coe.